GiovanniSalmeri/yellow-embed/README.md

 `Service` = multimedia service
 `Source` = multimedia source identifier; the source identifier is generally the last part of the link with which the multimedia file is accessed; if more parts are required (e.g. site and identifier), separate them with `/`
-`Style` = multimedia style, e.g. `left`, `center`, `right`; ignored for services defined with full width and fixed height
+`Style` = multimedia style, e.g. `flexible`, `left`, `center`, `right`
 `Width` = multimedia width, pixel or percent
 `Height` = multimedia height, pixel or percent

 ## How to define a multimedia service

-Multimedia services can be defined in `system/extension/embed.ini`.
-The file comes with several types predefined, you can add more of them in this format:
+Multimedia services are defined in `system/extension/embed.ini`.
+The file comes with several services predefined, you can add more of them in this format:

     service: url